 B.S. in Clinical Laboratory Sciences (B.S.C.L.S.)

 Medical Laboratory scientists are clinical laboratory professionals who play a major role in patient care, providing laboratory data which are crucial for the diagnosis of diseases, the management of patient therapy and maintenance of health.
-Medical Laboratory scientists perform a wide variety of analytical procedures requiring expertise in state-at of-the-art technology and instrumentation, as well as organizational, problem solving and communications skills.
-Major disciplines in medical technology include clinical chemistry, clinical immunology, clinical micro-biology, hematology, immunohematology and urinalysis.
+Medical Laboratory scientists perform a wide variety of analytical procedures requiring expertise in state-of-the-art technology and instrumentation, as well as organizational, problem solving and communications skills.
+Major disciplines in medical technology include clinical chemistry, clinical immunology, clinical microbiology, hematology, immunohematology and urinalysis.

-At the metropolitan campus the degree is available through the Henry P. Becton School of Nursing and Allied Health in University College: Arts·Science·Professional Studies, At the College at Florham, the degree is offered through the Department of Biological Sciences and Allied Health in Becton College of Arts and Sciences.
+B.S. in Medical Technology: At the Metropolitan Campus the degree is available through the Henry P. Becton School of Nursing and Allied Health in University College: Arts·Science·Professional Studies.
+At the Florham Campus, the degree is offered through the Department of Biological Sciences and Allied Health in Becton College of Arts and Sciences.